Powerlearnproject/se-assignment-2-introduction-to-software-engineering-xGludz/README.md

 The process of gathering, examining, recording, verifying, and overseeing the needs for a software system is known as requirements engineering.
 It guarantees that the software system satisfies the requirements and anticipations of its concerned parties.

 Software Design Principles:

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
+Modularity in software design involves breaking a system into smaller, independent components.
+It improves maintainability and scalability by enabling easier updates and expansion.
 Testing in Software Engineering:

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?